78edu/ascii-curv/README.md

 Tunable generator of curves in ascii.
 Please read comments in script for details.

-Actual script looks better without "\r\n" and "-"
+Actual result looks better without "\r\n" and "-"

-*todo: fix readme for correct monotype show
+*todo: fix readme for correct monotype showing

 █--------------------------------------------------------------------------------------------------█